pmdartus/Ants/README.md

 ## RUNNING:

 ‘‘‘
-	swipl -s main2.pl -g "ants, halt." : Launch the program with the default grid and return to terminal at the end swipl -s main2.pl -g "ants(GRID), halt." : Launch the program with the array passed in parameter and return to terminal ‘‘‘
+	swipl -s main.pl -g "ants, halt." : Launch the program with the default grid and return to terminal at the end swipl -s main.pl -g "ants(GRID), halt." : Launch the program with the array passed in parameter and return to terminal ‘‘‘

 ## TESTING: